dialpad/dialtone/apps/dialtone-documentation/docs/components/list-item-group.md

 You should use this component when you have multiple list items you would like to group into different categories.

 The heading is unstyled by default.
-You will likely have to pass utility classes to the headingClass prop to make the heading look how you wish.
+You will likely have to pass utility classes to the heading-class prop to make the heading look how you wish.

 <code-well-header>
   <dt-list-item-group
     heading="Example Heading"
-    headingClass="d-fw-bold"
+    heading-class="d-fw-bold"
     ref="listItemGroup"
   >
     <dt-list-item